Subaraj15/Survey-App/Client/README.md

+Client frontend for the Survey/Feedback Application.

+See the root README for setup and run instructions.

+This file intentionally replaces the default Vite template README.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.